Scroll Saws

 Blades

-Scroll Blades (Shown on the left) are recommended for cutting thicker and harder material.
+Plain tooth are recommended for cutting thicker and harder material

-Spiral Blades (Shown 2nd from the left) blades are twisted so teeth point outward in every direction.
+Blades are twisted so teeth point outward in every direction.
 A 360° capacity allows cutting in any direction without turning your work.

 Scroll Saw Patterns